JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notesOS.md

 <img src="https://user-images.githubusercontent.com/72783315/149502919-f0b06151-9c4a-4104-a7a5-af757dbbe9f8.png" width= "500">

 ## Interupts
 An interupt is a request for processor time.
 Interupts let the user have better control over the computer, since otherwise they would have to wait for an aplication to finish before registering something like a keybaord input, which needs to be immediate.
-At the end of every fetch-decode-execute cycle there is another step the CPU taskes, and this is checking for an interupt.
+At the end of every fetch-decode-execute cycle there is another step the CPU taskes, and this is checking for an interupt with an interupt register.
 There are different reasons for interupts:

 <img src="https://user-images.githubusercontent.com/72783315/145054323-9fe7e95d-905f-4fd2-b151-6a11c1b279da.png" width= "700">